PascalKieslich/mousetrap-resources/index.md

 ### Wulff, Haslbeck, Kieslich, Henninger & Schulte-Mecklenbeck (2019)

 This [book chapter](https://doi.org/10.4324/9781315160559-10) introduces novel methods for identifying and classifying movement trajectories types.
 These methods are implemented and documented in the [mousetrap R package](http://pascalkieslich.github.io/mousetrap/reference/mousetrap.html#cluster-functions).
-A preprint of the book chapter is available on [PsyArXiv](https://psyarxiv.com/6edca/).
+A preprint of the chapter is available on [PsyArXiv](https://psyarxiv.com/6edca/).

 ### Kieslich, Henninger, Wulff, Haslbeck & Schulte-Mecklenbeck (2019)

 This [book chapter](https://doi.org/10.4324/9781315160559-9) provides an introduction to creating mouse-tracking experiments using the [mousetrap plugin for OpenSesame](https://github.com/pascalkieslich/mousetrap-os) and to analyzing mouse-tracking data using the [mousetrap R package](http://pascalkieslich.github.io/mousetrap/).
-A preprint of the book chapter is available on [PsyArXiv](https://psyarxiv.com/zuvqa/).
+A preprint of the chapter is available on [PsyArXiv](https://psyarxiv.com/zuvqa/).
 In the chapter, an example experiment is created following Experiment 1 by [Dale et al. (2007)](https://doi.org/10.3758/BF03195938).
 The example experiment is provided as an [OpenSesame file](Kieslichetal2019_chapter/tutorial_experiment.osexp).
 The chapter also demonstrates the analysis of mouse-tracking data, for which the analyses scripts are available as [R Markdown](Kieslichetal2019_chapter/tutorial_analyses.Rmd) (code only) and [PDF](Kieslichetal2019_chapter/tutorial_analyses.pdf) (code including output).

 ### Kieslich & Henninger (2017)